 To qualify for the bachelor's degree in baking and pastry arts, students must be in good standing at the college and complete a total of 123 credits.
 Students also need to maintain a grade point average of at least 2.0 to complete the bachelor's degree program.
+Full-time students transferring the minimum of 30 credits can complete the program in 32 months.
 Students may be eligible to receive up to 60 credits toward their degree for prior course work, certain examinations, military experience, and/or life achievement.
 CIA associate degree graduates with eligible transfer credits from other institutions must also complete at least one semester beyond the associate degree.